swashata/wpackio-enqueue/CONTRIBUTING.md

 3. Update the README.md with details of changes to the interface, this includes new environment variables, exposed ports, useful file locations and container parameters.

+## Release a version

+1. Ensure you have `npx` installed.
+2. Run `composer run-script changelog <new version>`, like `composer run-script changelog 2.0.0`.
+3. Commit the changelog and tag it.

 # Conduct

 We are committed to providing a friendly, safe and welcoming environment for